 Is FVHA an animal rights organization?

 No. The Fox Valley Humane Association is an animal welfare organization.
 Our purpose is to prevent cruelty to animals, relieve suffering among animals, and to extend humane education.
-Our organization’s work is reflected by our mission and vision statements: “Fox Valley Humane Association is caring for the Fox Valley’s pets – and their people.
-No animal need in the Fox Valley goes unmet.”
+Our organization’s work is reflected by our mission and vision statements: “Fox Valley Humane Association is caring for the Fox Valley’s pets – and their people.”

 What is the purpose of the adoption fee?